rgimad/gravity_defied_cpp/README.md

 **Gravity Defied** is a legendary mototrial racing mobile game.
 It was originally developed by Codebrew Software in 2004 for J2ME platform.

-This project is an attempt to rewrite the game to C++ and SDL2, preserving all features of the original Gravity Defied.
+This is the C++ & SDL2 port of Gravity Defied, and includes all features of the original game.

 ***Project is not associated with Codebrew Software in any fashion.
 All rights to the original Gravity Defied, it's name, logotype, brand and all that stuff belongs to Codebrew Software.***